Delivery Depends on the Type of Interest

 Beneficiary Designations and Joint Property

-Beneficiary designations on retirement accounts, life insurance policies, and payable-on-death accounts follow their own rules.
-If the designation has not yet become irrevocable, the disclaimer goes to the person who made the designation.
-If it has become irrevocable, delivery goes to whoever is obligated to distribute the interest.
+Retirement accounts, life insurance policies, and payable-on-death accounts follow their own rules.
+If the designation has not yet become irrevocable, the disclaimer goes to the person who made it.

-The statute defines "beneficiary designation" broadly to include annuities, insurance policies, payable-on-death accounts, securities registered in beneficiary form, retirement plans, and any other nonprobate transfer at death.
-Understanding which category applies is the first step toward a valid disclaimer.
+The statute defines "beneficiary designation" broadly.
+It includes annuities, insurance policies, retirement plans, and any other nonprobate transfer at death.